Whales of Iceland

 Research and Education

-Whales of Iceland, Marine Research Institute of Iceland and Elding, a family-run whale watching company, have worked together to on one of the most powerful whale research and education programs in Iceland.
+Whales of Iceland, Marine Research Institute of Iceland and a whale watching operator, have worked together to on one of the most powerful whale research and education programs in Iceland.
 The research work is f.ex. carried out with satellite tracking on whales around Iceland, and guest can monitored they're swimming behavior at interactive station at Whales of Iceland, designed by Gagarín, a company that

 Whale Café & The Whale Souvenir Shop